 If you have a pure headless CMS, you will only have a content repository and nothing else.
-You can use APIs, you can pull that content out, but it doesn't have any offering capabilities.
-If you do want offering capabilities, you're going to have to build that UI or user interface from scratch.
-There are other CMSs you can purchase that have headless content management capabilities and offer more robust functionality.
+You can use APIs, you can pull that content out, but it doesn't have any presentation capabilities.
+If you do want presentation capabilities, you're going to have to build that UI or user interface from scratch.
+There are other CMSs you can purchase that have headless content management capabilities while also offering presentation functionality.

 With such an architecture, experience management requires API’s over which the front-end application communicates with the content repository.
 Every headless architecture needs an API in-between the front-end application and the back-end content repository.
 The API is the gateway for a headless CMS implementation to fetch content from a backend repository.

 A headless CMS approach can help to quickly deliver content to a variety of devices and channels, including web apps, mobile devices, and IoT devices.